kg8m/vim-fzf-tjump/README.md

 ### `fzf#tjump`

-Show taglist matched with given word and go to selected tag.
+Show tag candidates matched with given word and go to selected tag.
 Go directly if matched tag is only 1.

 Use current word (`<cword>`) as given word if no argument is given or given word is an empty string.